Pamblam/fuckit/README.md

  - `npm run setup`: This creates the database file and config file if they're missing, and gives you the option to update/reset them if not.
  - `npm run create_user`: If you want to have multiple users creating content, you can add another one with this script.
  - `npm run set_theme <theme directory>`: This sets the theme in the config file after running some checks.
 After running this successfully, you'll still need to rebuild the app with `npm run build`.
+ - `npm run update`: Update the existing Fuckit instance to a new version whie retaining all content and themes.
+See the *Updating Fuckit* section below.

 ## Themeing and customizing